Matthew-Otto/fpga-adsb-decoder/README.md

 ![reference samples](figures/Reference_plot.png)

 It appears that some bits of the I sample bus were not being latched correctly.
 I played around with adjusting the phase of the incoming sample clock, however eventually I realized the the open-source toolchain I was using wasn't respecting my constrains.
-Instead, I had to force the I/Q sample bus to latch in the IO buffer by instantiating Gowin IDDR primitives:
+Instead, I had to force the I/Q sample bus into the hard IO buffer by instantiating Gowin IDDR primitives:

 ```
 generate